 Computational scientist Daniela Ushizima is volunteers to help young women of Oakland learn about computers, coding, robotics and careers in STEM.
 Read More »

 At the ACM Richard Tapia Celebration of Diversity in Computing Conference, held February 18-21 in Boston, staff from Lawrence Berkeley National Laboratory’s (Berkeley Lab) Computing Sciences organization delivered talks, participated in mentoring and did recruiting.
 Read More »

 Two groups of students from East Bay high schools descended on the Oakland Scientific Facility in February to learn more about supercomputing and networking.
 Read More »

 As a volunteer instructor with Black Girls Code, scientist Daniela Ushizima of Berkeley Lab’s Computational Research Division (CRD) helped give girls of color some practical, hands-on experience with coding during the "Build a Web Page in a Day" in Oakland on Nov.
 8, and at the “Robot Expo” at UC Berkeley’s Betchel Hall on Dec.
 13. Read More »

 Women from Berkeley Lab's Computing Sciences area delivered talks, volunteered as mentors and helped organize and energize this year's Grace Hopper Celebration of Women in Computing, an annual conference billed as the "world's largest gathering of women technologists."
 Read More »

-For the fourth year in a row, Berkeley Lab staff hosted juniors from Albany High School as part of the school’s annual Job Shadow Day.
-The event matches students with mentors in areas of interest specified by the students.
+For the sixth consecutive year, researchers across Berkeley Lab hosted 12 juniors from Albany High School in conjunction with the school’s annual Job Shadow Day.
+In advance of the event, students select areas of career interest and parent volunteers match them with mentors around the Bay Area.
 Read More »